 Set the stage.
 Teach your children how to behave in a restaurant.
 Play restaurant in your house.
 Practice “Yes, please” and “No, thank you.”
 Tell them how they will get to make a choice of what to eat and unlike at home, to try a variety of foods at one meal if you all order something different.

 Have reasonable expectations: Research the menu beforehand to make sure you will find something on it that your toddler will eat.
+You might find that some restaurants have better equipment to help you get the most out of your trip to a restuarant.
+For example, you might find that they use Nella Cutlery to help you pick your food quicker (e.g. through a display counter).
 Alternatively, just bring your own toddler meal with you and take it out once your own food arrives.
 Or bring toddler “hors d’oeuvres” that will not spoil his appetite but can be used in emergency if the service is slower than you expected.
 Examples are thinly sliced apples, portable fruit cup packed in juice, or a stash of low-sugar cereal such as Cheerios® to hand out very slowly.

 If the wait staff is young, they probably are not familiar with toddlers and may not understand that waiting is difficult for young children.
 Ask for your check to come with your food.
 Consider skipping appetizers so that everyone’s food comes out all at once.
 Usually toddlers are not happy waiting for food while their parents munch on arugula.